David Miller (Kansas politician)

 David Miller is an American politician from Eudora, Kansas who served as the 59th Chairman of the Kansas Republican Party and unsuccessfully ran for governor in 1998.

 Early life

 Miller as born in Kansas City, Kansas in 1949 but moved to Eudora in 1951 and graduated from Eudora High School in 1967.
 Miller graduated from Washburn University as part of their class of 2000 with a degree in History and Political Science.
 However, he worked as a paralegal to a financial firm in 1997 sparking his interest in a career in law.
-In 2004 he worked as a paralegal for a law firm and attended the University of Missouri–Kansas City in peruit of a J.D. starting in 2012 and graduating in 2015 and was accepted to the Kansas bar.
+In 2004 he worked as a paralegal for a law firm and attended the University of Missouri–Kansas City in pursuit of a J.D. starting in 2012 and graduating in 2015 and was accepted to the Kansas bar.

 Political career

 Kansas Republican chairman

 Miller was elected the Chairman of the Kansas Republican party in January 1995.
 During his time as chairman he sought to mitigate the influence and power of the party's moderate wing by seeking to replace all the party's moderates with social conservatives.
 He would resign May 7, 1998 to challenge incumbent Republican governor Bill Graves in the primary.